 \subsection{The Sun: a prime window to understand stellar heterogeneities}

-Stellar heterogeneities in our Sun have been observed by the unaided eye at least since 800 BC, when dark spots --- today known as ``sunspots" --- were seen to sporadically appear on the solar disk as reported by East Asian sunspot sightings \citep{Stephenson:1990}.
-The advent of telescopes in the 1600's allowed for a much more detailed and systematic analysis of these features, which Galileo Galilei interpreted as surface features \textit{on the (spherical) Sun} \citep[see, e.g.,][]{casanovas:1997}.
+Stellar heterogeneities in our Sun have been observed by the unaided eye at least since 800 BC, when dark spots---today known as ``sunspots"---were seen to sporadically appear on the solar disk as reported by East Asian sunspot sightings \citep{Stephenson:1990}.
+The advent of telescopes in the 1600s allowed for a much more detailed and systematic analysis of these features, which Galileo Galilei interpreted as surface features \textit{on the (spherical) Sun} \citep[see, e.g.,][]{casanovas:1997}.
 Later observations confirmed these early explanations and, in fact, extended the diversity of solar surface heterogeneities beyond these first noticed dark spots.

-Solar (and, by extension, stellar) atmospheric heterogeneities are now understood to, in general, arise from both plasma-motion driven processes and magnetic field processes.
+Solar (and, by extension, stellar) atmospheric heterogeneities are now understood, in general, to arise from both plasma-motion-driven processes and magnetic-field processes.
 The former features are generated by a constantly evolving cellular granulation pattern on the visible solar surface, accompanied by oscillations dominating within a rather narrow frequency interval.
 Surface magnetic structures, on the other hand, are driven by evolution of small-scale magnetic (a.k.a. ``bright") features and spot-like magnetic (a.k.a. ``dark") features.
-Both plasma-motion and magnetic driven processes have distinct properties, e.g., the time-scales on which they are observed to act.
-While plasma-motion driven features seem to impact various solar observables (e.g., the total solar irradiance TSI) on timescales of minutes to hours \citep{2013AN....334..145S}, solar magnetic features give rise to longer time-scale variations, ranging from hours to years \citep[][see \autoref{fig:solar_astero}]{2017NatAs...1..612S}.
+Both plasma-motion and magnetic-driven processes have distinct properties, e.g., the time-scales on which they are observed to act.
+While plasma-motion-driven features seem to impact various solar observables (e.g., the total solar irradiance, TSI) on timescales of minutes to hours \citep{2013AN....334..145S}, solar magnetic features give rise to longer time-scale variations, ranging from hours to years \citep[][see \autoref{fig:solar_astero}]{2017NatAs...1..612S}.
 Even though some properties of these two main processes, such as timescales and flux variations at certain wavelengths, might not seem to depend on each other \citep[see, e.g.,][]{Bastien:2013}, they are physically related to one another as plasma-driven motions are inherently impacted by magnetic processes and vice versa \citep[e.g.,][]{Stein:2012}.
-Distinct spatial and wavelength-dependant signatures of these processes and their modeling are reviewed in this chapter.
+Distinct spatial and wavelength-dependant signatures of these processes and their modeling are reviewed in this section.